brightcove/brightcove-player-sdk-ios-ssai/README.md

 	pod 'Brightcove-Player-SSAI/dynamic'
 end
 ```
-If you use static frameworks, leave off `/dynamic` like this: `pod 'Brightcove-Player-SSAI'`.
-Run `'pod update'` when ready.
+If you use static frameworks, leave off `/dynamic` like this: `pod 'Brightcove-Player-SSAI'`, then run `'pod update'`.

 If you install the Brightcove plugins manually, delete the Brightcove-Player-OnceUX framework from your Xcode project and follow the steps above to manually add the Brightcove-Player-SSAI framework.
+Alternatively, you can change the name of the BrightcoveOUX framework to BrightcoveSSAI using the Xcode File Inspector, and update the Framework Search Path in the Build Settings for your app target.

 2) In your source code, for all @import / #import statements, data types, method names, properties, constants and protocols which refer to the BrightcoveOUX framework, change every occurrence of "OUX" to "SSAI".
 A partial list is here:

-    "@import BrightcoveOUX;" is now "@import BrightcoveSSAI;"
+ * `@import BrightcoveOUX;` is now `@import BrightcoveSSAI;`
-    "createOUXSessionProviderWithUpstreamSessionProvider" is now "createSSAISessionProviderWithUpstreamSessionProvider"
+ * `createOUXSessionProviderWithUpstreamSessionProvider` is now `createSSAISessionProviderWithUpstreamSessionProvider`
-    "createOUXPlaybackControllerWithViewStrategy" is now "createSSAIPlaybackControllerWithViewStrategy"
+ * `createOUXPlaybackControllerWithViewStrategy` is now `createSSAIPlaybackControllerWithViewStrategy`
-    "oux_seekToTime" is now "ssai_seekToTime"
+ * `oux_seekToTime` is now `ssai_seekToTime`
-    "BCOVOUXAdComponentDisplayContainer" is now "BCOVSSAIAdComponentDisplayContainer"
+ * `BCOVOUXAdComponentDisplayContainer` is now `BCOVSSAIAdComponentDisplayContainer`
-    "BCOVOUXCompanionSlot" is now "BCOVSSAICompanionSlot"
+ * `BCOVOUXCompanionSlot` is now `BCOVSSAICompanionSlot`

 Obtaining Ad playback Information
 =======